reiver/awesome-finger/README.md

 ```

 A finger-protocol server could return anything it wanted.
-But the spirit of the finger-protocol is that the output should be **human-legible**, given what technologies are available at the time.
+But the spirit of the finger-protocol is that the output should be **human-legible** first, given what technologies are available at the time (and _programmer-legible_ & _machine-legible_ second).

 ## Clients (Terminal)